 Does your dog love to jump, climb, balance and race?
 Do they have the agility of a leopard, the speed of a cheetah and the desire to conquer challenging heights and jumps?
 Then, dog parkour might be just the thing they need.
 If you are looking for a new activity to do with your dog and like getting in some exercise yourself, you could even parkour with them!
-If they get good enough, they could become a championship title holder.
+If they get good enough, they could become a championship title holder in competitions held by the International Dog Parkour Association.
 Even during quarantine, your dog can compete.
 Sound interesting?
 Read on.

 Dog parkour is rooted in human parkour.
 Human parkour is a training method that uses agility to navigate obstacle courses in urban settings.
 It was developed in France in the late 1980’s.
 The goal of the method is to get from point A to point B in the fastest and most efficient way, without using equipment.
 Although it originated in France, parkour is practiced all over the world.
 Britain was the first country to recognize parkour as a sport in 2016.